niklas-wortmann/overthinklytics/demo.md

 Python/Django path (TODO dry-run)
 1) Open the view/service code
-   - Navigate to your analytics view/service in `apps/django-backend/django_backend/...` (e.g., a DRF view or service function handling event aggregation).
+   - Navigate to your device share model in `apps/django-backend/django_backend/models.py`
 2) Ask AI to generate unit tests
-   - With the target function/class selected, ask AI: “Write concise Django unit tests (pytest/unittest) for empty input, off-by-one window, and category filters.”
+   - With the target function/class selected, use generate unit test feature
 3) Create the test file
-   - Save as `apps/django-backend/django_backend/tests/test_analytics.py` (or within an existing app’s `tests.py`).
+   - Save as `apps/django-backend/tests/test_deve_share.py` (should be done by AIA).
 4) Run and debug
-   - Terminal: `cd apps/django-backend && uv run python manage.py test`.
-   - Use the IDE test runner and Debug to step through; set breakpoints in the view/service.
+   - Use the IDE test runner and Debug to step through; set breakpoints in the test/model.
 5) Fix misalignment
-   - Extract a helper (e.g., `is_billable_event`) in Python; enforce end-exclusive window and exclude `test/internal`.
+   - Couple failing tests in DeviceShareModelTest (wrong assertions can be confirmed with debugging tools)
 6) Re-run and commit
    - Tests pass; commit the fix with a clear message.

 Next.js API path
-TODO: ADD ME
+1) Open the view/service code
+  - Navigate to your device share api in `apps/overthinklytics/src/app/api/analytics/device-share/route.ts`
+2) Ask AI to generate unit tests
+  - With the target function/class selected, use generate unit test feature
+3) Create the test file
+  - Save as `apps/overthinklytics/src/app/api/analytics/device-share/route.test.ts` (should be done by AIA).
+4) Run and debug
+  - Use the IDE test runner and Debug to step through; set breakpoints in the test/api route.
+5) Fix misalignment
+  - a failing tests in GET /analytics/device-share (wrong assertions can be confirmed with debugging tools)
+6) Re-run and commit
+  - Tests pass; commit the fix with a clear message.

 ### Surround scenarios/features to sprinkle in
 - AI Assistant